-Specifically if you want to lose weight it is beneficial to exercise before breakfast.
+Specifically, if you want to lose weight it is beneficial to exercise before breakfast.
 You will burn more body fat.
 By the way, I spend an hour before breakfast on several activities.

-Right after a meal it’s better not to perform heavy exercises.
+Right after a meal, it’s better not to perform heavy exercises.
 Wait for at least half an hour.
 And if you have trouble sleeping then a stroll right before going to bed is beneficial.

-Going to bed and getting up at the same times gives the best chance of regular and good sleep.
+Going to bed and getting up at the same time gives the best chance of regular and good sleep.
 Even when you haven’t slept well, try to have a regular bedtime window, with an hour of slack on both sides.

 Living by the clock?